-This report on results for the year ended August 31, 2025 contains forward-looking information, including forward-looking information about Lux Metals Corp. (formerly Huntsman Exploration Inc.) (the "Company") and its operations, estimates, and exploration and acquisition spending.
+This report on results for the three months ended November 30, 2025 contains forward-looking information, including forward-looking information about Lux Metals Corp. (formerly Huntsman Exploration Inc.) (the "Company" or "Lux") and its operations, estimates, and exploration and acquisition spending.